ADitya0955/ML_models/Credit-Card-Fradaulent-Transactions/README.md

 Recall:<br />
 It measures our model's ability to correctly identify True Positives.
 Therefore, concerning fraud transactions, recall indicates how many we accurately identified out of all those the true fraud transactions .

+Model Deployment using Sagemaker: <br>

+In the constantly changing landscape of machine learning (ML), the efficient training and deployment of models are essential for translating innovative concepts into practical applications.
+Amazon SageMaker emerges as a standout solution in this regard, offering a fully managed service that empowers developers and data scientists to swiftly construct, train, and deploy ML models.

+SageMaker arrives with pre-installed algorithms and accommodates multiple ML frameworks, showcasing notable flexibility by allowing the utilization of conventional libraries and frameworks.
+Among these, it supports the widely acclaimed Scikit-Learn library, recognized for its simplicity and proficiency in managing diverse machine learning tasks.

+Deployment Plan:<br>
+1.Set Up the Environment in AWS Sagemaker <br>
+2.Write the model training script <br>
+3.Training the model <br>
+4.Hyperparameter tuning <br>
+5.Deploying the model by creting an endpoint <br>
+6.Testing the deployed model<br>